-In addition to monitoring election night results on the signature "Bill Board," he also reported from the political conventions, and the campaign trail where he interviewed Republican presidential candidate Mitt Romney in 2012 and then-Senator Barack Obama in 2008.
-Hemmer also has hosted FNC's New Year's Eve coverage live from Time Square in New York City for the past 8 years.
+In addition to monitoring election night results on the signature "Bill Board," he has also reported from the political conventions, and the campaign trail where he interviewed then-Republican presidential candidate Mitt Romney in 2012 and then-Senator Barack Obama in 2008.
+Additionally, Hemmer hosted FNC's New Year's Eve coverage live from Time Square in New York City from 2006 to 2014.

-Prior to joining FNC, Hemmer was an anchor and correspondent at CNN.
-While there, he served as co-anchor of American Morning and anchor of both CNN Live Today and CNN Tonight.
+Prior to joining FNC, Hemmer served as co-anchor of American Morning and anchor of both CNN Live Today and CNN Tonight.